JaredTMurray/Mission-to-Mars/README.md

 ### Deliverable 2:
 A Jupyter [Mars temperture Data Part 2](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/mars_data_challenge_part_2.ipynb) notebook containing code that scrapes the [Mars weather data](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) and that cleans, visualizes, and analyzes that data.
--	From the code In [2],[3] and [4], used the Beautiful Soap and two for loops to go through the HTML table were used, to find the row and header data in In [4]. the data from the HTM: table was extracted into mars_df dataframe.
-In [7] code was  used astpe to set the columns headers to the correct headings and data types.
+-	From the code In [2],[3] and [4], used the Beautiful Soap and two for loops to go through the HTML table were used, to find the row and header data in In [4].
+The data from the HTML table was extracted into mars_df dataframe.
+In [7] code was  used to set the columns headers to the correct headings and data types.
 See Out [7].

  1. id                           int32
  2.  terrestrial_date    datetime64[ns]